By Roy Burner (Minister of the Gospel)

-A Bible commentary noted: The mystical Babylon will leave many astonished, standing far off, lest they find themselves sharing in her destruction, who had partook of her sins, being not faultless either.
-They will be in awe and dread of God's righteous judgments.
+A Bible commentary noted: The mystical Babylon will leave many astonished; standing far off lest they find themselves sharing in her destruction, those who had partook of her sins being not faultless either.
+They would be in awe and dread of God's righteous judgments.
 Those witnessing such will no longer be able to buy or sell.
 The economic system will collapse.

 Perhaps we have tasted a little of what the collapse of mystical Babylon would entail!
 Perhaps a world-wide calamity is only a prelude to what is in store for those who feel they sit as a queen and will see no sorrow!

 Perhaps even the church (the harlot church) will feel the effects of its walking away from the righteousness of God to serve the unrighteousness of man!
-What great awakening, or shaking, will be required to see repentance come into the fold; a change towards the righteousness of God declared in His Word!
+What great awakening, or shaking, will be required to see repentance come into the fold; a change towards the righteousness of God?

 The finalization of mystical Babylon was noted: And a mighty angel took up a stone like a great millstone, and cast it into the sea, saying, Thus with violence shall that great city Babylon be thrown down, and shall be found no more at all (Revelation 18:21).